 New research shows that the most effective treatments for fibromyalgia are a combination of craniosacral therapy and myofascial release.
 I combine these modalities to help your nervous system move into deeper relaxation and to release tension from your most painful areas, offering a gentle, soothing session on a heated table, if desired.
 I’ve also learned that cupping may offer relief for fibromyalgia pain.

 I use some craniosacral and massage techniques in my TMJ sessions for those with jaw pain, misalignment, tightness, clenching, grinding, clicking, or popping (temporomandibular joint issues).
-The initial TMJ session includes an assessment, releasing tightness in key jaw muscles, and trigger point therapy and other techniques as needed.
+Each TMJ session includes an assessment, releasing tightness in key jaw muscles externally and internally, and other techniques as needed.